HCA Logo

 County of Ventura Sponsored Clinics

-Ventura County Public Health offers COVID-19 vaccination clinics at the following locations for those without insurance (Vaccine For Children and Bridge Access Program).
-Please visit My Turn - California Vaccine Scheduling & Notifications or VFC Provider Locations – California Vaccines for Children (VFC) (eziz.org) to schedule an appointment.
+Ventura County Public Health offers COVID-19 vaccines at the following clinic locations for those without insurance, through the Vaccine for Children and Bridge Access Program.
+Please visit My Turn - California Vaccine Scheduling & Notifications or VFC Provider Locations – California Vaccines for Children (VFC) to schedule an appointment.

 North Oxnard Public Health Clinic